B2B Brands Killing it at Social Media Marketing

 If you associate social media with B2C brands, you’re not alone!
 That said, the use of social among B2B is increasing at a rapid rate.
-While B2B companies predominantly used platforms such as LinkedIn, more now than ever are using B2C social platforms such as Facebook and Instagram to reach new clients.
+While B2B companies predominantly use platforms such as LinkedIn and LinkedIn Ads, more now than ever are using B2C social platforms such as Facebook and Instagram to reach new clients.

 What are B2B Brands Posting on Social Media?